About

-Although “Home on the Range” is technically the state song of Kansas, it turns out downtown St. Louis is where the buffalo roam and the deer and the antelope play.
-Belonging to the former beer-brewing Busch family, Grant’s Farm is a 281-acre historical estate located just south of St. Louis and is best known for housing more than 900 animals of over 100 different species, including buffalo, deer, lemurs, ostriches and camels.
+Although "Home on the Range" is technically the state song of Kansas, it turns out that the buffalo roam and the deer and the antelope play just outside of St. Louis.
+Belonging to the former beer-brewing Busch family, Grant's Farm is a 281-acre historical estate located just south of the city and is best known for housing more than 900 animals of over 100 different species, including buffalo, deer, lemurs, ostriches, and camels.

 Prior to being bought and maintained by the Busch family, this land was owned and operated by America's 18th President Ulysses S. Grant.
 In 1848, Grant and his wife received the property as a wedding present from his new bride's family.
 By 1855, Grant began sawing logs and gathering materials to build a two-story cabin on the land.